Sean Morrison (footballer): Cardiff City

 During summer 2017, fellow Championship club, Sheffield Wednesday, submitted a £3 million bid for Morrison, which manager Neil Warnock stated "wouldn't even buy one of Morrisons legs", and an improved £5 million bid.
 Morrison later stated that he had no intention of leaving the club and committed to Cardiff, signing a three-year contract.
 His first goal of the season, against Sheffield United, led Cardiff to win their three opening games of the season, for the first time in their history.
 In February, Morrison scored three goals in five games, as well as helping his side record three clean sheets, which led to him being nominated for EFL Championship Player of the Month.
 Morrison was named Cardiff City Player of the Year as he captained the side to second place in the Championship, winning promotion to the Premier League.
 During the season, he made 43 appearances in all competitions, scoring a career-high seven goals, and his defensive partnership with Sol Bamba conceded jointly the fewest goals in the league and recorded 19 clean sheets.

 Morrison suffered a broken nose during a 2–1 victory over Brighton & Hove Albion in November 2018 but rejected the chance to have surgery to rectify the injury, instead choosing to postpone the operation in order to keep playing.
 In January 2019, Morrison was admitted to hospital and underwent emergency surgery to remove a burst appendix.
 He had been suffering from severe pain in his abdomen and was instructed to go to hospital by Cardiff City club doctor Len Noakes who had been contacted by Morrison's wife after Morrison had refused to seek treatment.
 It was reported that Morrison was told that he had been "45 minutes from death."
 Prior to his operation, he had been ever-present in the Premier League for Cardiff, having started all 22 matches to that point.
 He remained sidelined for six weeks, before making his return in a 5–1 defeat to Watford on 22 February, and finished the season with 35 appearances in all competitions as Cardiff suffered relegation to the Championship.

 Upon their return to the Championship, Morrison captained Cardiff to a 5th-placed finish before losing to Fulham in the playoff semi final.
 In February 2022 he was injured, ruling him out for the season, with the club directors to meet to discuss his future.
 By July 2022 his contract had expired, and he was undergoing rehabilitation for his injury.
 Having recovered from his injury, Morrison departed the club in January 2023.

 Rotherham United

 On 10 January 2023, he signed for Championship club Rotherham United on a short-term deal until the end of the season.
+He was released by the club at the end of the 2023–24 season.